 Do Braces Cause White Spots on Teeth?
-[Epic Checklist 2016]
+[Epic Checklist]

-Braces with orthodontic treatment can be a huge confidence-booster as well as an aid to maintaining optimal oral health.
-As an investment into your long-term health and wellbeing or the same for your child or teen, it is a worthy use of time and funds.
+Braces with orthodontic treatment can be a huge confidence booster as well as an aid to maintaining optimal oral health.
+As an investment in your long-term health and well being or the same for your child or teen, it is a worthy use of time and funds.

 In this article, you will learn

 - What treatments are available to address it.

 Do Braces Cause White Spots on the Teeth?

 Not all patients are good candidates for systems such as Invisalign.
 This treatment corrects teeth using a series of non-invasive aligners instead of traditional semi-permanent hardware.
 Your orthodontist may recommend that you opt for the latter.
 It is because this is the best approach to correct any misalignment in your teeth and jaw in the fastest and most lasting way.

 However, maintaining optimal oral health can be a bit more challenging with traditional metal or ceramic hardware.
 Whether placed behind the teeth (sub-lingual) or on the front of the teeth.
 One such issue is the buildup of plaque deposits underneath and around the brackets.

 Deposits can show up as white or chalky colored spots around or beneath the brackets.
 These deposits are the result of insufficient attention to oral hygiene while undergoing orthodontic treatment.
 When plaque isn’t sufficiently cleaned away on a daily basis, it starts to cause what is called demineralization of the tooth enamel.

 Over time, this demineralization leads to tooth decay.
 So here, the white or chalky-appearing spots (technically called WSL, or white spot lesions) are just the first step on the road to a cavity.